 - Costs lawyers—regulated by the Costs Lawyer Standards Board (CLSB); the independent regulatory arm of the Association of Costs Lawyers (ACL)

 - Notaries—regulated by the Master of the Faculties

 The SRA and the Council for Licensed Conveyancers (CLC) have powers to regulate the firms within which different types of lawyer work.
 The CLC has the power to regulate firms providing conveyancing and probate services.
 The SRA is able to regulate all types of legal work a firm may deliver, including conveyancing and probate services.

 Lawyers are allowed to set up law firms with other lawyers and non-lawyers.
 This means that, while individuals are regulated by their own approved regulator, the firm for which they work are regulated by either the SRA or the CLC.

 Firms are primarily responsible for ensuring compliance with regulators.
 But individuals within those firms are responsible for their own conduct.

-You can find out if we regulate a firm using our Law firm search.
+You can find out if we regulate a firm using the Solicitors Register.